-You generally need three to five years of HVAC field experience as foreman before becoming a super.
-HVAC superintendent's assist in the management and organization of an HVAC construction project.
+You generally need 3-5 years of HVAC field experience as foreman before becoming a super.
+HVAC superintendents assist in the management and organization of an HVAC construction project.
 The job is normally both managerial and hands-on.
 You need to be able to supervise subcontractors and perform the installation of ductwork and HVAC systems as needed.

 HVAC Project Manager

 HVAC project managers direct activity of the on-site superintendent.
 They give direction to commercial and residential heating and air conditioning projects.
 They establish objectives and policies, maintain communication with customers, and manage scope, schedule, and budget of the job.

 Five-plus years of experience in HVAC is normally required, and it would benefit you to have some business administration courses under your belt too.
 We searched through a lot of job listings, and a bachelor's degree is generally not required, but one may help your chances at the highest paying positions.